muskosan/muskosan/README.md

 ### 🚀 What I Do

-**Design:** The whole kit and kaboodle — wireframe, storyboard, prototype, user testing, full fidelity with asset creation, illustrations, photo editing, video editing, and creative direction overseeing it all.
+**Design:** The whole kit and kaboodle — wireframe, storyboard, prototype, user testing, full fidelity with asset creation, branding, design systems, illustrations, photo editing, video editing, and creative direction overseeing it all.

 **Develop:** Wide range of stacks, frameworks, and libraries to bring designs to life with pixel-perfect precision and smooth interactions.